bitsauce/Carla-ppo/README.md

 ## Contributions

-- We provide two gym-like environments for CARLA:
+- We provide two gym-like environments for CARLA*:
-    1. An environment that focuses on following a predetermined lap (see [CarlaEnv/carla_lap_env.py](CarlaEnv/carla_lap_env.py))
+    1. Lap environment: This environment is focused on training an agent to follow a predetermined lap (see [CarlaEnv/carla_lap_env.py](CarlaEnv/carla_lap_env.py))
-    2. An environment that is focused on training agents that can navigate from point A to point B (see [CarlaEnv/carla_route_env.py](CarlaEnv/carla_route_env.py).
+    2. Route environment: This environment is focused on training agents that can navigate from point A to point B (see [CarlaEnv/carla_route_env.py](CarlaEnv/carla_route_env.py).
+TODO: Lap env figure
-  While there are existing examples of gym-like environments for CARLA, there is no implementation that is officially endorsed by CARLA.
-Furthermore, most of the third-party environments do not provide an example of an agent that works out-of-the-box, or they may use outdated reinforcement learning algorithms, such as Deep Q-learning.
 - We provide analysis of optimal PPO parameters, environment designs, reward functions, etc. with the aim of finding the optimal setup to train reinforcement learning based autonomous driving agents (see Chapter 4 of [the project write-up](TODO) for further details.)
 - We have shown that how we train and use a VAE can be consequential to the performance of a deep reinforcement learning agent, and we have found that major improvements can be made by training the VAE to reconstruct semantic segmentation maps instead of reconstructing the RGB input itself.
 - We have devised a model that can reliably solve the lap environment in ~8 hours on average on a Nvidia GTX 970.
 - We have provided an example of how sub-policies can be used to navigate with PPO, and we found it to have moderately success in the route environment (TODO add code for this).

+* While there are existing examples of gym-like environments for CARLA, there is no implementation that is officially endorsed by CARLA.
+Furthermore, most of the third-party environments do not provide an example of an agent that works out-of-the-box, or they may use outdated reinforcement learning algorithms, such as Deep Q-learning.

 ## Related Work